 Creating Asset ID’s

 In developing an asset inventory, it is critical to develop a unique asset identification number (Asset ID) for each asset in the inventory.
-This ID number can be anything, as long as it is unique The Asset ID allows for easier asset identification, allows systems to search and query data more effectively, and makes valuable data more readily available.
-Some software programs may limit the number of characters allowed in a given data field.
-The system should be aware of these limitations when selecting software and/or determining how to number assets.
-The numbering system should be consistent throughout the system and should be easily and quickly recognized by all personnel.
+This ID number can be whatever makes sense for your utility.
+It is imperative that each Asset ID is unique.
+Uniform Asset IDs allow staff to search and query data more effectively and make valuable data more readily available.
+Some software programs might limit the number of characters allowed in a data field so be aware of these limitations when selecting software and determining how to number assets.
+The numbering system should be consistent throughout the inventory and should be easily and quickly recognized by all personnel.

 There are several approaches to developing an asset numbering system.
 Each has advantages and disadvantages.